Richard Smith (American football coach): Coaching career

+Detroit Lions

+Smith was hired by the Detroit Lions in 2003 as an assistant head coach and linebackers coach.

+Miami Dolphins

+Smith was hired by the Miami Dolphins in 2005 as a defensive coordinator.

+Houston Texans

+Smith was hired by the Houston Texans in 2006 as a defensive coordinator.

+Carolina Panthers

+Smith was hired by the Carolina Panthers in February of 2009 as a linebackers coach.

 Denver Broncos

 Smith was hired by the Denver Broncos on January 25, 2011.

 Atlanta Falcons

 When the Atlanta Falcons hired Smith on January 26, 2015, the Falcons were the worst-ranked defense in passing yards in 2014 prior to his arrival.
 He was fired by the Falcons after their defensive collapse in Super Bowl LI, with defensive leadership being taken over by head coach Dan Quinn midway through the season.

 Los Angeles Chargers

 Smith was hired by the Los Angeles Chargers on February 13, 2017, as a linebackers coach.

 Las Vegas Raiders

 Smith was hired by the Las Vegas Raiders on January 12, 2021, as a linebackers coach.

+Indianapolis Colts

+Smith was hired by the Indianapolis Colts in February of 2022 as a linebackers coach.

+Chicago Bears

+On February 6, 2025, the Chicago Bears hired Smith as their linebackers coach.